 Residential Services

-The Office of Residence Life and Housing Services (RLH) commits to providing an environment of learning which fosters ongoing holistic development for all community members and is dedicated to serving students by creating and sustaining inclusive communities rooted in ethical decision making and intentional and supportive connections.
-Each facility is staffed with trained personnel who are available 24 hours a day to provide services, assistance, and a variety of information.
-All resident students are encouraged to read The Student Guide to Residential Living and the Student Code of Conduct, which contain valuable information on all services, policies, and responsibilities pertaining to all housing facilities.
-The Office of Residence Life and Housing Services is located in 202 Lawrence Center, 610-436-3307.
+Residence Life and Housing (RLH) assists residential students in all aspects of their on-campus living experience.
+The Residence Life and Housing team commits to providing a caring, vibrant, student-centered residential experience that provides an environment of learning and seeks to foster holistic development for all community members.
+Each residential community is staffed with trained Residence Life and Housing team members who are available to provide guidance, services, assistance, and help student navigate life at West Chester University.
+All resident students are encouraged to read The Student Guide to Residential Living and the Student Code of Conduct, both of which contain valuable information on all related services, policies, and responsibilities pertaining to residents.
+Residence Life and Housing is located in 202 Lawrence Center, 610-436-3307.

 On-Campus Housing

-WCU residence halls on the North Campus (Goshen, Tyson, Killinger, Schmidt) provide accommodations for approximately 1,600 students in primarily double-occupancy accommodations.
-In addition, the WCU South Campus apartment complex houses almost 500 residents in four- or five-person, fully furnished units with each bedroom having either single or double occupancy.
-The University also operates the College Arms Apartments which have units for one to four people.
-Arrangements for all housing options are made for the academic year.
+West Chester University managed (WCU Managed) residence halls on North Campus (Goshen, Tyson, Killinger, Schmidt) provide accommodations for approximately 1,700 students in two- and three-person occupancy accommodations.
+In addition, the WCU South Campus Apartment Complex houses almost 500 residents in four- or five-person, fully furnished units with each bedroom having either single or double occupancy.
+WCU also manages and operates the College Arms Apartments which have units for one to four people.
+Arrangements for all housing options are made for the full academic year.

-The University, through University Student Housing (USH), also offers other housing options on campus that are referred to as affiliated housing.
-Suite-style residence halls on North Campus, including University, Allegheny, Brandywine, and Commonwealth halls, as well as The Village and East Village, which are apartment communities on South Campus, provide accommodations on a space-available basis.
-These facilities offer all the same opportunities found in WCU housing, but are managed by USH.
+The University, through University Student Housing (USH Affiliated Housing), also offers additional housing options on campus that are referred to as affiliated housing.
+Suite-style residence halls on North Campus, including University, Allegheny, Brandywine, and Commonwealth Halls, as well as The Village and East Village, which are apartment communities on South Campus, provide accommodations on a space-available basis.
+These residential communities offer all the same opportunities found in WCU Managed residence halls, but are managed by USH Affiliated Housing.

 Housing Assignments